mongodb-industry-solutions/IndustrialConnectivity/shopfloor-data-integration/README.md

 > Note: Change the ***connection.uri***, ***database*** and ***collection*** values to match with your desire configuration.

-5. Add the relevant configurations from the next section into your source and sink connector files.

 ## MQTT Source Connector Configuration

 The following contains the basic configuration properties you are going to need for your MQTT source connector.
 This connector is developed by Confluent and you can see the full documentation [here](https://docs.confluent.io/kafka-connect-mqtt/current/mqtt-source-connector/mqtt_source_connector_config.html).